modelscope/facechain/README.md

 python app.py
 ```

-You can reference to the Gradio startup log in the log.
+You can refer to the Gradio startup log in the log.
 Once the hyper-link is displayed, copy it to your browser for access.
 Then click on "Select Image Upload" on the page, and select at least one picture containing a face.
 Click "Start Training" to train the model.
 After the training is completed, there will be a corresponding display in the log.
 Afterward, switch to the "Image Experience" tab and click "Start Inference" to generate your own digital image.

 # Script Execution